View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - take oral or inhaled medication at school

-- need to eat in class
+- need to eat or drink in class

 - cough frequently to clear mucus from the lungs (CF is not contagious)